 And only after that, when scrolling further, users can find extended information, editorial reviews, etc., based on text without visuals.

 Every button, link, and card design can change the conversion rate significantly.
 It’s vital to always remember: in the intense competition we observe in e-commerce now, buyers aren’t ready to wait or waste their time on unnecessary operations or efforts to understand where’s what they need.
 What they do demand from e-commerce is an experience that is faster, easier, and more convenient compared to going to the actual store.
 If this website doesn’t give it to them, they will look for it somewhere else.

 So, adding to obvious CTA, make sure that users can effortlessly do common steps, for example:

 - find search field

-- use breadcrumbs helping to quickly understand the current position in website hierarchy and probably take a step or two back instead of just going away
+- use breadcrumbs to let users quickly understand their current position in the website hierarchy and probably take a step or two back instead of just going away

 - be totally sure which elements on the page are clickable